All Episodes

 You know, I think somebody's going to be in civil.

-It has been a long week, but we got an exciting hour to go when they have the championship games coming up Sunday.
+It has been a long week, but we got an exciting hour to go.

-But before we get to that, mentioned to you earlier in the program that that common cause is demanding that the Justice Department follow me on this.
+But before we get to that, mentioned to you earlier in the program that Common Cause is demanding the Justice Department.

 The Justice Department is demanding an investigation into the Citizens United decision at the Supreme Court by demanding an investigation into the way Anton and Scalia Clarence Thomas decided the case.

-The Politico has a story about that all hot and trot.
+The Politico has a story about that, all hot and trot.

 Pantlessly, breathlessly, hoping that the Justice Department indeed investigates Scalia and Thomas.

-Now in Philadelphia, we have a quasi abortionist who was murdering babies, botching abortions, using scissors.
+Now in Philadelphia, we have a quasi-abortionist who was murdering babies, botching abortions using scissors.

 He's charged with multiple counts of murder, but Roe versus Wade is not being questioned by any liberal reporter, is it?